HMoana/M5-Frontend/README.md

 ### **Set-up to build, run & host project:**

-(a) Install and open _docker desktop_ on your local machine (b) Open integrated terminal on _M5-Backend_
+- Install and open _docker desktop_ on your local machine
+- Open integrated terminal on _M5-Backend_
-(c) In the terminal use command _'docker-compose start'_ this will build, run & compose the docker containers (d) After some time the terminal will show _mongo output & listening to the server port_ (e) In _docker desktop_ both mongo and server containers should appear as _'running'_ (f) Open another integrated terminal on _M5-Frontend_ and use command _'npm start'_ (g) To stop docker containers use command _'docker-compose stop'_
+- In the terminal use command _'docker-compose start'_ this will build, run & compose the docker containers
+- After some time the terminal will show _mongo output & listening to the server port_
+- In _docker desktop_ both mongo and server containers should appear as _'running'_
+- Open another integrated terminal on _M5-Frontend_ and use command _'npm start'_
+- To stop docker containers use command _'docker-compose stop'_

 ---